certifiedbice/Employer-Technical-Challenges/README.md

 **Use tabindex to Specify the Order of Keyboard Focus for Several Elements**
 - I did not struggle with this module.

+### Responsive Web Design Principles

+**Introduction to the Responsive Web Design Challenges**
+- I did not struggle with this module.

+**Create a Media Query**
+- I did not struggle with this module.

+**Make an Image Responsive**
+- I did not struggle with this module.

+**Use a Retina Image for Higher Resolution Displays**
+- I did not struggle with this module.

+**Make Typography Responsive**
+- I did not struggle with this module.

 ## Javascript Algorithms and Data Structures Certification (300 hours)